oliverlee/fitbit-hr-tcx/README.md

 Values for other fields are unimportant.

 The first time this script runs, the user will need authorize it.
-An access token is saved to `fitbit.token` which is used in all future requests to the Fitbit API.
+An access token is saved to `.fitbit.token` which is used in all future requests to the Fitbit API.

 Note, this currently does not handle activities spanning multiple days.